 Last week many countries in the Middle East were hit by an unseasonal, massive sandstorm.
-From the 6th until the 11th of September the storm swept through Iraq, Syria, Lebanon, Israel, the Palestinian territories, Jordan, Egypt and even parts of Turkey and Cyprus.
-In Wadi Rum the sandstorm arrived on Monday in the late afternoon.
-Tuesday the sandstorm was so dense that we hardly could see anything.
-On Thursday, the sandstorm was less dense, but we had to wait until Friday afternoon before all the sand and dust was gone.
+From the 6th until the 11th of September, the storm swept through Iraq, Syria, Lebanon, Israel, the Palestinian territories, Jordan, Egypt, and even parts of Turkey and Cyprus.
+In Wadi Rum, the sandstorm arrived on Monday in the late afternoon.
+Tuesday, the sandstorm was so dense that we hardly could see anything.
+On Thursday, the sandstorm was less dense, but we had to wait until Friday afternoon before all the sand and dust were gone.
 Understandably this sandstorm made the news all around the world.
-So the time has come to dedicate a blog to this extraordinary natural phenomenon with the seven most frequently asked questions answered.
+So the time has come to dedicate a blog to this extraordinary natural phenomenon.
+Hereafter you find the answers to the seven most frequently asked questions.

 #1 What is a sandstorm?

-A sandstorm is a windstorm and therefor a meteorological phenomenon.
-Just like thunderstorms, tornadoes, hurricanes, tropical storms, ice storms, hail storms and blizzards.
+A sandstorm is a windstorm and, therefore, a meteorological phenomenon.
+Just like thunderstorms, tornadoes, hurricanes, tropical storms, ice storms, hail storms, and blizzards.

 #3 What causes a sandstorm?

-There is only one case of a sandstorm.
+There is only one cause for a sandstorm.
 Wind.
 Sandstorms arise when the wind is strong enough to airlift the loose top layer of sand and dust from a dry surface.
 The particles of sand and dust in a sandstorm are between 0.08 mm and 1 mm in size.
-The wind can take them along for thousands of kilometres.
+The wind can take them along for thousands of kilometers.
 Most sandstorms arise during the hot and dry summer.

 #4 How big can a sandstorm be?

 The size of a sandstorm depends on the strength of the wind.
-The storm can be up to 100 kilometres wide and several kilometres high.
-In rare cases they are as big as the sandstorm we had last week.
-Sometimes they can be so big and thick that the sun is not be seen for days.
+The storm can be up to 100 kilometers wide and several kilometers high.
+In rare cases, they are as big as the sandstorm we had last week.
+Sometimes they can be so big and thick that you don’t see the sun for days.